galaxyproject/training-material/topics/proteomics/tutorials/database-handling/tutorial.md

 *   Using a direct weblink to the database.
 *   Uploading a database from the data library.

 In this tutorial, we will explore **Protein Database Downloader** {% icon tool %} for generating a protein search database.
-Fors this we will download the proteome of an organism of interest.
+For this we will download the proteome of an organism of interest.
 In this tutorial, we will use a database of the human proteome.

 > ### {% icon hands_on %} Hands-on: Uploading a protein search database
 >